FaRM0nD/rsschool-cv/cv.md

 About Myself:

 I've never written code before.
 My goal is to find out what JS is.
+I hope to learn a lot of new and interesting things.
 Skills:
 I don't have any skills in JS yet.